Margaret Field: Personal life

-In 1942, Field married Richard Dryden Field, an Army officer, and had two children by him: television and film actress Sally Field and physicist Richard D. Field.
+In 1942, Field married Richard Dryden Field, an Army officer, and had two children with him: television and film actress Sally Field and physicist Richard D. Field.

 On January 21, 1952, Field married actor Jock Mahoney in Tijuana, Mexico, thereafter billed in her acting work as "Maggie Mahoney".
-Together they had a daughter, Princess, a director of television shows, such as ER and Shameless.
+Together they had a daughter, Princess, a director of television shows including ER and Shameless.
 Field and Mahoney divorced in June 1968.
-Around 1968, when her elder daughter Sally turned 22, Field virtually ended her acting career to focus on her family.

 Death

 Field, aged 89, died of cancer at her home in Malibu, California, on November 6, 2011, which was her daughter Sally Field's 65th birthday.